Inter-Agent Relative Representations for Multi-Agent Option Discovery: Background

 \subsection{Options}

-\citet{sutton1999optionsdef} define an option as a tuple $w = \langle I_w, \pi_w, \beta_w\rangle$, where $I_w \subseteq S$ is the initiation set, $\pi_w$ is the option policy, and $\beta_w : S \rightarrow [0,1]$ is the termination condition.
+\citet{sutton1999optionsdef} define an option as a tuple $w = \langle I_w, \pi_w, \beta_w\rangle$, where $I_w \subseteq S$ is the initiation set where the option can be invoked, $\pi_w$ is the option policy, and $\beta_w : S \rightarrow [0,1]$ is the termination condition.
 If these components depend only on the current state, the option is referred to as a \textit{Markov option}.
 This notion is generalised to \textit{semi-Markov options}, in which the policy and termination condition may depend on additional information (e.g., state–action–reward histories), or termination may be triggered by external factors such as a fixed $k$-step horizon.

-Eigen-option discovery~\citep{machado2017optiondisc} estimates the eigenvectors of the combinatorial graph Laplacian corresponding to a state–transition graph, typically via random walks.
+Eigenoption discovery~\citep{machado2017optiondisc} estimates the eigenvectors of the combinatorial graph Laplacian corresponding to a state–transition graph, typically via random walks.
 The eigenvectors of the graph Laplacian, $L=D-A$ (where D and A are the degree and adjacency matrices, respectively), captures long-term temporal relationships between states and the overall geometry of an MDP~\citep{mahadevan2007protovals}.
-Given an eigenvector $e$, the intrinsic reward function for transitioning from state $s$ to $s'$ can be computed as $r_e(s,s') = e_i[s'] - e_i[s]$.
+Given an eigenvector $\mathbf{e}$, the intrinsic reward function for transitioning from discrete state $s$ to $s'$ can be computed as $r_{\mathbf{e}}(s,s') = \mathbf{e}(s') - \mathbf{e}(s)$.
 Subsequent work~\citep{wu2018optiondisc,jinnai2020optiondisc, wang2021optiondisc} extends this framework to non-tabular domains by approximating the eigenvectors through neural networks trained to minimise objectives derived from \textit{graph-drawing theory}~\citep{koren2005graphdrawing}.
 The ALLO method introduced by~\citet{gomez2024optiondisc} further improves robustness to hyperparameters and eigenvector rotations.